Happy Father’s Day

 The memory of a woman surfaces, Pete had once loved, the mother of his son, Jason.
 Sabrina, Pete realizes he had almost forgotten her name it has been so long.
 Pete suddenly smacks himself on the head telling him he’s getting soft, hurray get to the office.

-The only real purpose for community injection clinic is “harm reduction”.
+The only real purpose for community injection clinics is “harm reduction”.
 It does not however address the real problem; drug addiction.
 In fact it simply permits the drug addiction to be carried on in a more sophisticated manner.
-Yes, there are those counselors who will attempt some type of reform with people like Pete entering the clinic for their daily shot of Heroin or other illicit drug, which by the way is purchase illegally on the streets of Vancouver and was most likely obtained from some drug trafficking criminal gang circle.
-That was financing some other large, out of country drug lord who in turn was financing a possible terrorist group bent on destroying hundreds of thousands of innocent people in some far off country.
+Yes, there are those counsellors who will attempt some type of reform with people like Pete entering the clinic for their daily shot of heroin or other illicit drugs, which by the way is purchased illegally on the streets of Vancouver and was most likely obtained from some drug trafficking criminal gang circle.
+That was financing some other large, out-of-country drug lord who in turn was financing a possible terrorist group bent on destroying hundreds of thousands of innocent people in some far off country.

 Hum, harm reduction ay.
-Well ask yourself what kind of harm reduction would happen If our government can finance a free drug injection clinic than why not finance a free drug addiction treatment clinic, that is fast, can handle hundreds of clients per months and would actually get the job done.
+Well ask yourself what kind of harm reduction would happen If our government can finance a free drug injection clinic then why not finance a free drug addiction treatment clinic, that is fast, can handle hundreds of clients per month and would actually get the job done.